 Once in Venice we arrived in front of the rental office to find it closed (they clearly had it wrong in their system).
 The car broker booked us another car at the airport, reimbursed the price difference and the taxi journey to reach the airport.
 Of course this was an inconvenience but it was solved.
 Similar happened recently when we needed to pick a car from a Rome airport, but the office changed operating time due to COVID19, so they made a last minute booking with another firm.

-We generally use ECONOMY CAR RENTAL and even if you need a bit of back and forth to solve these issues, in the end they always helped.
+We generally use CAR RENTAL NET and even if you need a bit of back and forth to solve these issues, in the end they always helped.
 I also particularly like:

 - They always include the cost of one way fees (if needed) and deal directly with providers that challenged this (yes we also had this issue)